jhoerr/cloudmesh-manual/docs-source/source/reference-card.rst

      - list vms
    * - cms vm boot
      - boot vm
-   * - cms vm boot --cloud=kilo
+   * - cms vm boot --cloud=aws
-     - boot vm on cloud kilo
+     - boots a  vm on cloud aws
-   * - cms default cloud=kilo
+   * - cms set cloud=aws
-     - set default cloud to kilo
+     - set the default cloud to kilo
-   * - cms select image
-     - select interactively the default image (not implemented yet).
-   * - cms select flavor
+   * - cms set refresh=True
-     - select interactively the default flavor (not implemented yet).
+     - automatic refresh from the clouds
-   * - cms select cloud
+   * - cms set refresh=Fasle
-     - select interactively the default cloud (not implemented yet).
+     - data is only read from the database.

 .. _refcard_comet: